 3) Drain the coolant into a suitable container, remembering to keep it away from children and pets due to the toxicity.
 The drain plug (8mm head) is in bottom of the coolant pump housing as shown in Figures 2 and 3.
-Approximately 38 fluid ounces of coolant will drain.
-Reinstall the drain plug with its sealing washer, and torque to 60 to 70 inchpounds (that's only 5.0 to 5.7 ft-lb).
+Approximately 37 fluid ounces of coolant will drain.
+Reinstall the drain plug with its sealing washer, and torque to 60 to 70 inch-pounds (that's only 5.0 to 5.7 ft-lb).

-4) Figure 4 shows a finished installation to help you visualize where the parts go, with the cooling system hoses color-coded to minimize confusion.
-(The picture is actually a 2008 and newer KLR, but the concept is identical).
-The following pages will describe how to remove the original Kawasaki thermostat, how to sandwich the Thermo-Bob 2 housing (with Thermo-Bob 2 thermostat) inbetween the cylinder head and the original thermostat housing, install a bypass tee in the "Blue" radiator hose between the radiator bottom tank and coolant pump inlet, and install a "Gold" bypass hose between the Thermo-Bob 2 and bypass tee.
+4) Figure 4 shows a finished installation on an earlier bike to help you visualize where the parts go, with the cooling system hoses color-coded to minimize confusion.
+The following pages will describe how to remove the original

+Kawasaki thermostat, how to sandwich the Thermo-Bob 2 housing (with Thermo-Bob 2 thermostat) inbetween the cylinder head and the original thermostat housing, install a bypass tee in the "Blue" radiator hose between the radiator bottom tank and coolant pump inlet, and install a "Gold" bypass hose between the Thermo-Bob 2 and bypass tee.